 If you are already in Angeles then you probably know that the bus terminal is located in a small town north of the city called “Dau” (see picture above).
-It’s just 1.5km from Walking Street to the bus terminal and you can get there either by walking in about 20-30 minutes or you take a tricycle for 100 Pesos.
+It’s just 1.5 km from Walking Street to the bus terminal and you can get there either by walking (20-30 minutes) or you take a tricycle for 100 Pesos.
 Don’t take one right on Walking Street as the drivers there will try to overcharge you (150 Pesos or even more than that) and instead walk out to the main road where you can easily get a trike for 100 Pesos or even 80 Pesos if you do some bargaining.
 Local Filipinos only pay 40 Pesos for this short trip.

 Buses in Dau leave for Subic Bay (or more precisely: Olongapo) about every 30 minutes, the fare is 140 Pesos and the trip takes about 1 hour and 15 minutes.
 The views of the landscape on the first half of the journey are quite beautiful, you will get to see lots of green hills, rice paddies and rivers:

 Note that the bus will make one stop at Harbor Point Mall in Olongapo.
 Do not get off there but wait until you reach the Bus Terminal in downtown Olongapo.

 Once you have arrived there it’s time for your third and final leg to Barrio Barretto (that’s the main beach in Subic with 90% of all hotels, bars, restaurants and shops).
 Leave the bus terminal and walk one block north on W 18 St and you will reach the Blue Jeepney Terminal (if this sounds too confusing just look on the map below for the exact locations of all mentioned places).